 Splash some water on your face on a hot day in the summer and you will immediately feel cooler.
 That's evaporative cooling working.
-An evaporative cooler works on the same principle - evaporating water provides cooling - but they combine water evaporation with air movement to cool our homes.
+An evaporative cooler works on the same principle—evaporating water provides cooling—but combines water evaporation with air movement to cool interior space.

-Evaporative coolers are sometimes called "swamp coolers," probably because they add humidity to the air, making it more "swamp like."
-The concept of evaporative cooling has been around for years, when people living in arid climates used to hang damp clothes in their windows at night, knowing the breeze blowing through the window would help cool the room.
+Evaporative coolers are sometimes called swamp coolers, probably because they add humidity to the air, making it more swamp like.
+The concept of evaporative cooling has been around for years—people living in arid climates used to hang damp clothes in their windows at night, knowing the breeze blowing through the window would help cool the room.

-While evaporative coolers have moved beyond the "hang a cloth in the window" stage, the principle remains the same.
-Nowadays an evaporative cooler usually consists of a large box containing a fan surrounded by a wet pad, mounted on the roof or side of a house.
-A pump circulates water to keep the pad wet and the fan blows air through the pad.
-The damp (but cooler) air is blown into the house driving the hotter inside air out through open windows or vents.
+While they've moved beyond the "hang a cloth in the window" stage, the principle of evaporative cooling remains the same.
+Nowadays such systems usually consist of a large box containing a fan surrounded by a wet pad, mounted on the roof or side of a house.
+A pump circulates water to keep the pad wet as the fan blows air through.
+The damp, cooler air blows into the house, driving the hotter inside air out through open windows or vents.

 According the US Department of Energy, the difference between the inside air temperature and the cooled air can be expected to be in the range of 15 to 20 degrees, but the difference can be as high as 40 degrees in certain conditions.
 As an added bonus, evaporative coolers provide incremental cooling effect, since the constant air movement caused by the cooler's fan actually makes a room's temperature feel even cooler.

 While both evaporative coolers and air conditioners aim to do the same thing—cool our homes—evaporative coolers are definitely low tech and unlike air conditioners in many ways.
 To start with, evaporative coolers add humidity to the air, while air conditioners remove humidity.
 They don't use any refrigerants (like Freon) so they aren't potentially damaging to the atmosphere.